Quartile: Continuous probability distributions

-The CDF gives the probability that the random variable $X$ is less than the value $x$.
+The CDF gives the probability that the random variable $X$ is less than or equal to the value $x$.
 Therefore, the first quartile is the value of $x$ when $F_X(x) = 0.25$, the second quartile is $x$ when $F_X(x) = 0.5$, and the third quartile is $x$ when $F_X(x) = 0.75$.
 The values of $x$ can be found with the quantile function $Q(p)$ where $p = 0.25$ for the first quartile, $p = 0.5$ for the second quartile, and $p = 0.75$ for the third quartile.
-The quantile function is the inverse of the cumulative distribution function if the cumulative distribution function is monotonically increasing.
+The quantile function is the inverse of the cumulative distribution function if the cumulative distribution function is monotonically increasing because the one-to-one correspondence between the input and output of the cumulative distribution function holds.

 Outliers

 There are methods by which to check for outliers in the discipline of statistics and statistical analysis.
 Outliers could be a result from a shift in the location (mean) or in the scale (variability) of the process of interest.
 Outliers could also be evidence of a sample population that has a non-normal distribution or of a contaminated population data set.
 Consequently, as is the basic idea of descriptive statistics, when encountering an outlier, we have to explain this value by further analysis of the cause or origin of the outlier.
 In cases of extreme observations, which are not an infrequent occurrence, the typical values must be analyzed.
-In the case of quartiles, the Interquartile Range (IQR) may be used to characterize the data when there may be extremities that skew the data; the interquartile range is a relatively robust statistic (also sometimes called "resistance") compared to the range and standard deviation.
+The Interquartile Range (IQR), defined as the difference between the upper and lower quartiles ($Q_3 - Q_1$), may be used to characterize the data when there may be extremities that skew the data; the interquartile range is a relatively robust statistic (also sometimes called "resistance") compared to the range and standard deviation.
 There is also a mathematical method to check for outliers and determining "fences", upper and lower limits from which to check for outliers.